21 Great Things to Do in Huatulco Oaxaca Mexico

 Where is Huatulco Mexico?

-Before getting into all the amazing things to do in Huatulco, you might be wondering… “Where is Huatulco?”
+Before talking about what to do in Huatulco, you might be wondering… “Where is Huatulco?”

 Well, as I mentioned, it’s not actually a town, but a small region.
 It’s located along the west coast of Mexico in the state of Oaxaca.